Updated Jun 16, 2026§ For Everyday Items

 For Samsung phone owners, the SmartTag 2 is the clear pick, and its 700-day battery makes it unusually practical as a key tracker you attach and forget for almost two years.
 It clips directly to any keyring via its built-in hole, uses UWB for AR-guided Precision Finding on compatible Galaxy phones, and offers free 30-day location history, a feature that requires a paid subscription on Tile.

 The loud speaker and IP67 rating round out a very complete package.
-Tom’s Guide’s AirTag review provides additional context on this topic.
+Tom’s Guide’s AirTag review covers the same ground in depth.

 The SmartThings Find network is large in Samsung-dominant markets (South Korea, US, Germany) but thinner elsewhere.
-Samsung’s product page states that the SmartTag 2 battery lasts up to 700 days under typical use.
+According to Samsung’s SmartTag2 announcement, the battery lasts up to 700 days in Power Saving Mode.

 UWB AR Find works on Galaxy S21+ and newer; for non-Samsung Android phones, this doesn’t work at all.